cvcdyedid/OpcodeDecompiler/README.md

 - You need to have NASM at the right place.
 - At the end of the decompiled file there'll be a list of bytes and their locations.
 These bytes are "special" bytes.
   They're unique in the player.
 This is good for int 0x87 attacks.
+- We recommend having Notepad++.
+The app will open the decompiled file automatically when it is installed. and generally...It is a great tool for the development of a player.
+Get it here: http://notepad-plus-plus.org/ We used it as a text editor for the developemnt of Zorg.

 Best regards & Good luck!